 Can Brakes Cause Vibration or Shaking at High Speeds?

-• Uneven pad deposits: If new pads weren’t properly bedded in or overheated, they can leave patchy material on the rotor
+- Uneven pad deposits: If new pads weren’t properly bedded in or overheated, they can leave brake pad material on the rotor.

 Brake Noise & Vibration FAQs